satty-br/NidhoggCrypt/README.md

 NidhoggCrypt is an open-source project provided as-is, without any warranty or guarantee of its performance or security.
 The developers are not responsible for any misuse or damage caused by the use of this tool.

 Contributing:
 We welcome contributions from the open-source community to enhance and improve NidhoggCrypt.
 Please refer to the contribution guidelines in the repository for more information.

 License:

-NidhoggCrypt is licensed under the [License Name] license.
+NidhoggCrypt is licensed under the MIT license.
 Refer to the LICENSE file for more details.

 Contact:
 For any questions, feedback, or support, please contact us at satty@satty.com.br.
 Thank you for using NidhoggCrypt!
-We hope it serves your needs for secure file transfers and remote access.